CharlieHewitt/IndustrialTeamProject/client/README.md

 ## Some notes:

-### Components: (src/components)
+### Components: (`src/components`)
 Splitting up code in to components is common practice in React.
-You can check ExampleComponent in the components folder to see the basic structure.
+You can check `ExampleComponent` in the components folder to see the basic structure.
-- index.js: used just to make importing the component cleaner (import '...ExampleComponent/ExampleComponent' -> import '...ExampleComponent')
+- `index.js`: used just to make importing the component cleaner (`import '...ExampleComponent/ExampleComponent'` -> `import '...ExampleComponent'`)
-- index.css: this is where the styling for the component is.
-It is imported in component file (e.g. ExampleComponent.js)
+- `index.css`: this is where the styling for the component is.
+It is imported in component file (e.g. `ExampleComponent.js`)
-- ExampleComponent.js: this is where the React code for the component resides and main logic for the component.
+- `ExampleComponent.js`: this is where the React code for the component resides and main logic for the component.
-- ExampleComponent.test.js: this is where component testing happens.
+- `ExampleComponent.test.js`: this is where component testing happens.

-### Views: (src/views)
+### Views: (`src/views`)
-These are views for the website (pages, e.g. /home, /shop).
+- These are views for the website (pages, e.g. `/home`, `/shop`).
-The file structure is the same as component structure.
+- The file structure is the same as component structure.
-The only difference is you have to import the views you want to use in src/Routes.js (see the file and it should be clear how)
+- The only difference is you have to import the views you want to use in `src/Routes.js` (see the file and it should be clear how)

-### Quicker creation (client/helper.sh)
+### Quicker creation (`client/helper.sh`)
-I've written a short bash script which allows for a quicker creation of components/views.
+- I've written a short bash script which allows for a quicker creation of components/views.
-It puts in some boilerplate code and generates files (index.js, index.css, SomeName.js, SomeName.test.js).
+- It puts in some boilerplate code and generates files (index.js, index.css, SomeName.js, SomeName.test.js).
-You should run it when you are in 'client' folder (not from the IndustrialTeamProject root, since it uses relative path to create files).
+- You should run it when you are in 'client' folder (not from the IndustrialTeamProject root, since it uses relative path to create files).

 ## Create React App docs: